-The Houston SaberCats have re-signed former Ulster PRO14 Rugby player Sam Windsor as a fly-half and backs coach.
-Windsor is 31-years-old, 6’1″ and 215 pounds.
+The Houston SaberCats re-signed former Ulster PRO14 Rugby player Sam Windsor for his third season.
+The 32-year-old flyhalf is 6’1″ and 215 lbs.

 Sam leadership was evident since his arrival in Houston.
 He actively developed connections with other SaberCats coaches and players with the media, clubs, colleges, youth rugby organizations, as well as the community.
 He also had a stellar first season with the team and was among the MLR statistical leaders in several categories.
 He was the scoring leader with 103 points, was 2nd in conversions, penalty goals, and penalty goals attempted, and 3rd in conversion attempts.

 Windsor was born in Bungendore, New South Wales, Australia.
 He played youth soccer from ages 5-6 and began to play rugby at age 7 with the Queanbeyan Whites before going to High School.
 While at St. Edmund’s College in Canberra from 2000-2005, he captained the first XV rugby team and the first XI cricket team.

 His education, although important, was impacted by his pursuit of rugby.
 He enrolled in a Bachelor’s Degree in Sports and Exercise at the University of Canberra in 2013, but “as he chased his rugby dream overseas,” his plans changed.

 Sam is interested in more than rugby, He enjoys tennis, golf, water sports, especially surfing, really anything where he can be physically engaged.
 He also enjoys coffee and has future dreams of owning a Coffee shop of his own.

 He also finds that being involved with rugby is a balancing act.
 His fiancée is supportive of his pursuits and was a major consideration in moving to the United States in 2017 to join Becca in her home country.
 He has since married Becca in New South Wales.